A Little Mountain Escape

 By Mary Lynn Bushong

 1 When you think of the North Carolina mountains, what image do you see in your mind?
-Do you imagine rugged mountains, clear streams, and rolling hills of forest?
-When George Vanderbilt escorted his mother to Asheville, North Carolina, it was a different picture.
+Do you imagine rugged mountains, clear streams, and forested rolling hills?
+When twenty-six-year-old George Vanderbilt escorted his mother to Asheville, North Carolina, a different picture came to his mind.

 3 He enjoyed walking over the rolling hills.
 One day, he stood upon an open hilltop and thought it would be a fine place to build a home.

-4 At that time there were few trees.
-The land had been farmed until the ground was very poor.
+4 At that time, the land had been farmed until the ground was very poor.
 George had a friend buy up large tracts of land, eventually totaling about 125,000 acres.
 He knew that if he tried to purchase it himself, people would see the Vanderbilt name and increase the price.

 5 He hired Richard Morris Hunt as the architect for the house he wanted to build.
 He also hired Frederick Law Olmstead to design the landscape.
 Olmstead had designed Central Park in New York City, and this project, which became known as the Biltmore project, would be his last.